 - Estimates based on acoustic research indicate that there are less than 60 vaquita remaining.

-- Of the 60 individuals, it is estimated that only 25 are reproductive age females.
+- Of the 30 individuals, it is estimated that less than half are reproductive age females.

 - The vaquita inhabit only the waters of the upper Gulf of California.